afikrim/afikrim/README.md

 ## 🙇 Intro
-I'm a **Software Engineer (BE)** at [Ruangguru](https://ruangguru.com), The premium service focuses on helping students in understanding school curriculums, as well as helping with exams, particularly standardised tests.
-Outside of work, I often spend my time exploring new technologies for web development.
+I'm a **Software Engineer (BE)** at [Amartha](https://amartha.com/).
+The premium service focuses on providing access to Business Capital for MSMEs in rural area.
+Outside of work, I often spend my time exploring new technologies for web development or work on freelance projects.

 ![Profile views counter](https://komarev.com/ghpvc/?username=afikrim&&style=for-the-badge)

-## 📃 Things (to / wanna) do:
+## 📃 Things (to do / have done):
-- I have worked with AWS ecosystem to manage our application at [Deliv](https://kios.deliv.id) // Past Company
+- I want to learn more about DevOps

-- I'm currently build projects with NestJs and Angular
+- I want to learn more about GRPC and Protobuf Generator

-- I'm looking to get more familiar with Golang and Flutter
+- I want to code less but deliver more

-- I'm interested in microservices and microfrontends
+- I have learned that there is no such things like "The Perfect Code Style"

 ## 🎖️ My Skill Set